You are here

 1923, A National Tree:

 President Calvin Coolidge expanded the celebration beyond the Blue Room with the lighting of the first National Christmas Tree, located outside the White House in a public viewing area.
 The celebration became the month-long Pageant of Peace following World War II and the Korean War as a way to commemorate the end of the wars.
 Today, the lighting of the National Christmas Tree and the Pageant of Peace on the White House Ellipse is the centerpiece of the holidays in Washington, DC.
-The First Family officially lights the National Tree and National Menorah in special ceremonies.
-For the remainder of the month visitors can enjoy nightly musical entertainment, visit Santa’s Workshop and explore the mini-Christmas trees each featuring homemade ornaments from all 50 states, the District of Columbia and U.S. territories.
+The First Family officially lights the National Tree in a special ceremony.
+For the remainder of the month visitors can enjoy nightly musical entertainment, visit Santa’s Workshop and explore the miniature Christmas trees each featuring homemade ornaments from all 50 states, the District of Columbia and U.S. territories.

 1961, A Camelot Christmas: